atlas-brown/rt/github_benchamark_analysis.md

   - 26 pipelines: Annotations can be eliminated directly via command execution and dataflow analysis.

+  - 5 pipeline: Annotations can be eliminated via concretization with additional information.

+  - 11 pipelies: Annotations can be eliminated via concretization with complicated control flow.
+The result is deterministic after concretization.

 * 21 pipelines: No assertions are needed.